Allentown Failure to Diagnose Attorney

 There are two major elements that must be proven to demonstrate a failure to diagnose claim:

 - Had there been a proper diagnosis, the injury would not have gotten worse.
-For example, medical malpractice in the form of a failure to diagnose may occur if a patient exhibits signs of skin cancer but is told that he or she has a sunburn with the result being a spreading of the cancer.
+For example, medical malpractice in the form of a failure to diagnose may occur if a patient exhibits signs of skin cancer but is told that he or she has a sunburn with the result being a spreading of cancer.

 - It must also be shown that the medical professional acted recklessly or negligently.
 This generally means that it must be shown that the medical professional did not act like a prudent medical professional.
 Expert testimony from other medical professionals is usually required to prove this element.